Juhani

 9000 standards series and using them simultaneously with performance

-excellence models.
-Creating the concept "Quality Integration" to express how to bring all quality related aspects in the organization into a close and seamless union with the organization's business management system.
+excellence models (quality award criteria).
+Creating and introducing the concept "Quality Integration" to express how to bring all quality related aspects in the organization into a close and seamless union with the organization's business management system.

-- 2000: Integrating quality management by practical means with business management,
+- 2000: Integrating QM by practical means with business management,

 producing benefits and satisfaction to all stakeholders, striving